seanpmaxwell/Typescript-Best-Practices/README.md

 <a id="file-organization"></a>
 ## File Organization 🗂️

-I would generally recommend breaking large files into `index.ts`, `types.t`s, and `constant.ts` files and group them together in a folder.
-This isn't always practical and probably is unnecessary for smaller files; however, they should still be organized into clearly defined regions:
+I would generally recommend breaking large files into `index.ts`, `types.ts`, and `constant.ts` files and group them together in a folder.
+This isn't always practical and probably is unnecessary for smaller files; however, all files large and small should still be organized into clearly defined regions:

 1. Constants
 2. Types